hrokr/hardware_projects/README.md

 ## Contents:

- - Tempurature and Humidity Logging with AM2302 and RasPi
+ - Temperature and Humidity Logging with AM2302 and RasPi